pengYouGo/notebook/readme.txt

 she is a very nice
 in the summer
-when I saw her at first time
+when I saw her at first time .
+And she is great